tasmota/docs/docs/TuyaMCU.md

 #### Light mode selector
 The majority of  TuyaMCU devices with an RGB+W or an RGB+CCT light have a button or app function to switch between White and Colored light.

-To do the same assign function (fnId) `26` to the mode select dpId.
+To do the same in Tasmota, assign function (fnId) `26` to the mode select dpId.
 The possible values are 0 (white) and 1 (colorful).
-A button on the WebUI will be available.
+A button on the WebUI will be available once configured.

 When the ModeSet function is enabled it is not  possible to update both lights at the same time.
 Only the currently selected light mode will be updated.